Posted by Early Growth

 - The right way: Set up and regularly monitor a simple employee classification system.
 Then as you’re on-boarding new employees, think through their duties and make sure you’re placing them in the right categories.

-— Trade secret laws are all predicated on you and your company taking appropriate steps to keep proprietary information confidential.
+4) Protection of confidential information — Trade secret laws are all predicated on you and your company taking appropriate steps to keep proprietary information confidential.
 As I mentioned above, if you haven’t done that, you forfeit legal protection.

 - The right way: As with on-boarding, your exit process for departing employees/founders should include having them provide an affirmation that they understand the agreement, a process for them to return confidential information (checklists can help organize this), and getting their sign-off.

-— Make sure you have clearly communicated policies covering these 4 areas:
+5) Written policies and procedures — Make sure you have clearly communicated policies covering these 4 areas:

 - Anti-harassment (include a reporting mechanism and complaint process)